Probed/RPG/common/Map/Tiles/README.md

-            teleportTo : Object.merge({ //merge incoming options with these options warn : [true], //should we warn the user they are going to be teleported mapName : [],  //what map name, if any, should we teleport them to generator : [''].append(Object.keys(require('../Generators/Generators.js').Generators)), //load a list of available generators
+            teleportTo : Object.merge({ //merge incoming options with these options warn : [true], //should we warn the user they are going to be teleported mapName : [],  //what map name, if any, should we teleport them to point : [],    //the point on the map where the character should be teleported to

+                generator : [''].append(Object.keys(require('../Generators/Generators.js').Generators)),
+                               //loads a list of available generators
-                               //generator is used in case no mapName is provided. this way we can generate new maps on the fly point : []     //the point on the map where the character should be teleported to },options)
+                               //generator is used in case no mapName is provided.
+                               //this way we can generate new maps on the fly },options)
         };
     }

 ---
-##### 2. Create the file `/common/Map/Tiles/teleportTo.js` to handle teleportTo events.
+##### 2. Create the file `/common/Map/Tiles/teleportTo.js` to handle `teleportTo` events.

 Events executed in this order: